 We see military guys everywhere we go.

-I mean, it's not like it's not like and if you know kids go to school and they see police officers every day, and they probably get to know their names and and develop relationships with them and and learn to love these guys.
+And if, you know, kids go to school and they see police officers every day, and they probably get to know their names and develop relationships with them and learn to love these guys.

 And it's so simple.

-It's we just need to stop with the politics and start looking at what's effective.
+We just need to stop with the politics and start looking at what's effective.

-I made it so simple, and I wrote that book so people could look at their lives from an attacker's point of view.
+And I wrote that book so people could look at their lives from an attacker's point of view.

-They they would do this for free.
+They would do this for free.

 And I don't know why we don't think these things through.

-Because Sean, it's so much easier to ask somebody who's been trained to come and do this than it is to take a teacher and train them to be tactically efficient.
+Because, Sean, it's so much easier to ask somebody who's been trained to come and do this than it is to take a teacher and train them to be tactically efficient.

-Was it all three of us, because we all are friends and we talk about it all the time.
+Is it all three of us, because we all are friends and we talk about it all the time, you know, all three of us train in some capacity in martial arts.

-I'm only six years into this, but I mean I train hard four or five days a week, and I think it's hard to expect that a teacher is going to have the mindset or be able to put themselves in the mindset to be able to defend against something like this.
+And I think it's hard to expect that a teacher is going to have the mindset or be able to put themselves in the mindset to be able to defend against something like this.

-Um I don't think drilling is necessarily a bad thing either.
+I don't think drilling is necessarily a bad thing either.

-When I was in school, Dan Bonjino, we always had the fire drills, and um, you know, I just think allowing the police and others to drill in in the different districts at different times wouldn't be a bad thing either.
+And, you know, I just think allowing the police and others to drill in the different districts at different times wouldn't be a bad thing either.

 But these are real questions we have to ask ourselves.